CodingNomads/mentor-docs/docs/03_mentorship_process.md

 ## CORE DUTY #2: Weekly 1-On-1 Calls

-Alongside with making sure your students feel supported and taken care of during their learning process, the weekly 45-minute 1-on-1 calls are what constitute your core mentorship offering.
+Alongside with making sure your students feel supported and taken care of during their learning process, the weekly 1-on-1 calls are what constitute your core mentorship offering.
+We recommend scheduling these calls for 1 hour.
+We encourage you, if possible, not to schedule meetings back-to-back so that a meeting can run long if needed.
+You’re also encouraged to hop on extra calls with your students if your schedule permits and you feel like text is insufficient for answering a particular question, or that that would be the best way to get your student unstuck!

 - [Using Zoom for scheduling, video sessions, and recordings](05_tools.md#video-sessions-and-recordings-with-zoom)